domRiddle/ASF/Security.md

 Currently the most secure way of encrypting the password that ASF offers, and much safer than `AES` method explained above, is defined as `ECryptoMethod` of `2`.
 The major advantage of this method is at the same time the major disadvantage - instead of using encryption key (like in `AES`), data is encrypted using login credentials of currently logged in user, which means that it's possible to decrypt the data **only** on the machine it was encrypted on, and in addition to that, **only** by the user who issued the encryption.
 This ensures that even if you send your entire `Bot.json` with encrypted `SteamPassword` using this method to somebody else, he will not be able to decrypt the password without direct access to your PC.
 This is excellent security measure, but at the same time has a major disadvantage of being least compatible, as the password encrypted using this method will be incompatible with any other user as well as machine - including **your own** if you decide to e.g. reinstall your operating system.
 Still, it's one of the best methods of storing passwords, and if you're worried about security of `PlainText`, and don't want to put password each time, then this is your best bet as long as you don't have to access your configs from any other machine than your own.

 **Please note that this option is available only for machines running Windows OS as of now.**

 ---

+### EnvironmentVariable

+Memory-based storage.
+ASF will read the password out of the environment variable with given name specified in the password field (e.g. `SteamPassword`).
+For example, setting `SteamPassword` to `ASF_PASSWORD_MYACCOUNT` and `PasswordFormat` to `3` will cause ASF to evaluate `${ASF_PASSWORD_MYACCOUNT}` environment variable and use whatever is assigned to it as the account password.

+---

+### File

+File-based storage out of the ASF config directory.
+ASF will read the password out of the file path specified in the password field (e.g. `SteamPassword`).
+The specified path can be either relative to ASF's location (the folder where the `config` directory is included, or the one specified by `--path` **[command-line argument](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Command-line-arguments#arguments)**), or absolute.
+This method can be used for example with **[Docker secrets](https://docs.docker.com/engine/swarm/secrets)**, which create such files for usage, but can also be used outside of Docker if you create appropriate file yourself.
+Gentle reminder to ensure that file containing the password is not readable by unathorized users.
+For example, setting `SteamPassword` to `/etc/secrets/MyAccount.pass` and `PasswordFormat` to `4` will cause ASF to read `/etc/secrets/MyAccount.pass` and use whatever is written to that file as the account password.

+---